After months of cable-tool drilling, the J.H. McCleskey No. 1 well at Ranger, Texas, roared in on October 17, 1917.

 Using a cable-tool rig, Gordon and contractor Warren Wagner spudded their well on July 2, 1917, on the McCleskey farm about two miles south of Ranger.

 When completed, “Roaring Ranger” initially produced 1,600 barrels of oil a day of high gravity oil.
-Later gushers yielded up to 10,000 barrels of oil daily.
+Later oil gushers yielded up to 10,000 barrels of oil daily.
 Within 20 months, Texas and Pacific Coal Company stock jumped from $30 a share to $1,250 a share.
 The company reorganized as the Texas Pacific Coal and Oil Company.

-“By 1919, the Texas Pacific Coal and Oil Company had 22 oil wells being drilled and there were also eight refineries open or under construction,” Sasser adds.
+By 1919, the Texas Pacific Coal and Oil Company had 22 oil wells — and eight refineries open or under construction.
 More freight was unloaded in Ranger by the railroad than at any other place upon its line, including stations in Fort Worth, Dallas and New Orleans.

 The flood of people also brought Texas Rangers to enforce laws.
 When jails in Ranger overflowed, the lawmen handcuffed prisoners to telephone poles.
-“The Texas Rangers were no strangers to the town – years earlier, the city actually sprang up around an old Texas Ranger camp, hence the name Ranger,” Sasser notes.
+Texas Rangers earlier had led to the town’s establishment as a Ranger camp.

 “Roaring Ranger” and the region’s production had proved essential to the Allied victory in World War I. When the armistice was signed in 1918, a member of the British War Cabinet declared, “The Allied cause floated to victory upon a wave of oil.”

 Among the veterans visiting booming Eastland County after the war was a young Conrad Hilton, who visited Cisco intending to buy a bank.
-When he witnessed the long line of roughnecks waiting for a room at the Mobley Hotel, he decided to buy the hotel (learn more in Oil Boom Brings First Hilton Hotel).
+When he witnessed the long line of roughnecks waiting for a room at the Mobley hotel, he decided to buy the hotel (learn more in Oil Boom Brings First Hilton Hotel).

 Established by the Ranger chamber of commerce in 1982, the “Roaring Ranger” Museum — inside the original Texas and Pacific Railway’s depot — exhibits drilling equipment, historic photos and a vintage cable-tool rig.
 Ranger residents annually celebrate their 1917 gusher with an oil festival and parade down Main Street, according to accomplished local historian Jeane B. Pruett.